 THOMAS WILKINS has held a titled position at the Hollywood Bowl since 2008 when he was named Principal Guest Conductor; in the spring of 2014 he became Principal Conductor.

-Music Director of the Omaha Symphony since 2005, Thomas Wilkins also holds the positions of Principal Conductor of the Hollywood Bowl Orchestra as well as the Germeshausen Family and Youth Concert Conductor chair with the Boston Symphony.
-Past positions have included Resident Conductor of the Detroit Symphony, the Florida Orchestra (Tampa Bay), and Associate Conductor of the Richmond (VA) Symphony.
-He also has served on the music faculties of North Park University (Chicago), the University of Tennessee in Chattanooga and Virginia Commonwealth University in Richmond.
+He also holds the position of Music Director of the Omaha Symphony, a post he has held since 2005.
+Wilkins also holds the Germeshausen Family and Youth Concert Conductor chair with the Boston Symphony.
+Past positions have included resident conductor of the Detroit Symphony and Florida Orchestra (Tampa Bay), and associate conductor of the Richmond (VA) Symphony.
+Previously, he has served on the music faculties of North Park University (Chicago), the University of Tennessee in Chattanooga, and Virginia Commonwealth University in Richmond.

-During his conducting career, he has led orchestras throughout the United States, including the Cleveland Orchestra, the Atlanta Symphony, the Rochester Philharmonic, the Cincinnati Symphony, the Dallas Symphony, the Houston Symphony, the Buffalo Philharmonic, the Baltimore Symphony, the Utah Symphony and the National Symphony in Washington, D.C., to name a few.
+During his conducting career, he has led orchestras throughout the United States, including the Philadelphia Orchestra, where he returned this season and will next as well; the Cleveland Orchestra, where he returned this season; the New York Philharmonic, the Atlanta Symphony, the Rochester Philharmonic, the Cincinnati Symphony, the Dallas Symphony, the Houston Symphony, the San Diego Symphony, the Buffalo Philharmonic, the Baltimore Symphony, the Utah Symphony, Chicago’s Grant Park Symphony, where he returns next summer, as well as the National Symphony in Washington, D.C., among others.

-A native of Norfolk, Va., Thomas Wilkins is a graduate of the Shenandoah Conservatory of Music, and the New England Conservatory of Music in Boston.
-He and his wife, Sheri-Lee, are the proud parents of twin daughters, Erica and Nicole.
+A native of Norfolk, VA, Thomas Wilkins is a graduate of the Shenandoah Conservatory of Music and the New England Conservatory of Music in Boston.
+He resides with his wife Sheri-Lee in Omaha.
+They are the proud parents of twin daughters, Erica and Nicole.